0rigen/SharePwn/README.md

 * System/Machine Account Discovery

 ### Known Issues: ###
-* Changing Target/Port while in sharepwn.py does not succesfully change the target specification.
-For now, sharepwn.py must be restarted to change target.
 * People Enumeration is not fully functional, as I need to stand up a testing environment in order to finish some of the details.

 ### Short Term Development TO-DO items: ###
+* Finish People Enumeration Functionality
 * Better error handling
-* Input Sanitization
 * Code Clean-up
-* Finish People Enumeration Functionality

 ### Contributing: ###
 Although I've written and released the initial development version of this tool myself, I am eager